Alison Drower

 Alison Louvaine Drower Bates (20 May 1964 – 28 September 2025) was an Australian television and radio presenter known for her work on MTV Australia and New Zealand, Triple M Sydney, and Southern Cross Austereo.

-Drower was born on 20 May 1964.
-She was a reporter for the Supercars Championship and the motorsport program RPM.
+She was also a reporter for the Supercars Championship and the motorsport program RPM.

 Drower was married to rally driver Rick Bates, with whom she had a son, motorsports racer Zach Bates.

 She died due to complications of a rare form of cancer at a Canberra hospital on 28 September 2025.